ArduPilot/ardupilot/CONTRIBUTING.md

 * Make sure your bug is not a support issue.
 Support issues should go to [the APM forums](http://ardupilot.com/forum/).
 Support issues with logs attached should generally go to the "Log files, Tuning, and Analysis of Log files" section.
 If you're not sure you have a bug, you should seek support first.
 * Search for your bug, make sure it is not already reported.
 If it is already reported, make a comment on that issue.
+* Only report one bug per issue report.
-* Write a clear summary.
+* Write a clear and concise summary.
 Be specific about what component of the software you are writing about, and follow the convention: "Copter: blah blah blah"
-* Write a clear description, with **particularly clear steps** to reproduce the problem.
-Include logs that display the bug.
+* Write a clear and concise description, with **particularly clear steps** to reproduce the problem.
+Include logs that display the bug. **Try to report only facts in your issue report, keeping your assumptions out of it.**
 * The majority of issues open now are good or acceptable by these guidelines.
 Please refer to them for examples.

 # Submitting patches